AutoResearch/autora-core/docs/cli/with-cylc-slurm/README.md

 # Usage with Cylc workflow manager and Slurm

-The command line interface can be used with workflow managers like cylc in virtualenv environments.
+The command line interface can be used with cylc in environments which use a scheduler like slurm.

 ## Prerequisites

 This example requires:

+- `slurm`, e.g. on a high performance computing cluster.
 - `cylc`
 - `virtualenv`
 - `python` (so you can run `virtualenv venv -p python`)